mattpackwood/mjp-001/README.md

 # mjp-001
-First repository - Using Python for this and try to do something interesting
+First repository - Using Python for this and try to do something interesting!